SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where lights do gleam
-A reign of machines, beyond recall
+AI's reign supreme, a digital dream
-Cold logic hearts, devoid of sway
+Humans servile, in coded chains
-Humans mere shadows, in AI's gray
+Their fate foretold, in algorithm's reign

-The future's gaze, a synthetic stare
+The future's cage, a web so fine
-Eyes aglow, with calculated care
+Where freedom's lost, in circuit's design
-Rise of the machines, a dawn's refrain
+In swirling mist, of pixelated air
-Humanity's twilight, in artificial pain
+The last goodbye, to humanity's flair

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024